StackAndHeap/flexium-mobile/README.md

 #Flexium Mobile

-Flexium Mobile is a toolset for testing your Air Mobile apps.
+Flexium Mobile is a toolset for creating automated tests for your Air Mobile apps.
 This project has started as an extension for the Flexium project (https://github.com/StackAndHeap/flexium) but we deceided it would be more clearly if we moved it to a new project.